dyne/Zenroom/docs/article/views/decode_language_patterns.md

 At this stage of the research, this document is split in 3 sections:

-1. a brief "state of the art" analysis, considering existing blockchain based languages and in particular the most popular "Solididy" supported by the Ethereum virtual machine.
+1. a brief "state of the art" analysis, considering existing blockchain based languages and in particular the most popular "Solidity" supported by the Ethereum virtual machine.

 2. a brief enumeration of the characteristics of this implementation and abstract them from it, to individuate the fundamental features a smart-rule language should have in the context of permissionless, distributed computing.